naomehmi/oop_minimarket_simulator/README.md

   - the game will end if the player makes 3 mistakes during the level
 - the game ends if the player chooses to resign
 - the player can see their stats once the game is over, they can see how many days they have played, and the reason the game ended

-## SOLID implementations

-### [x] S - Single Responsibility Principle

-- the `Customer` class only handles the responsibilities of a customer
-- the `Task` class and its subclasses `InputItems`, `PrintReceipt`, and `CashExchange` handles specific tasks and represent different responsibilities
-- the `MINIMARKET` class handles the overall simulation, including the day-to-day operations, player interactions, and level progression.
-Other classes such as `Stock`, `Employee`, etc have specific responsibilities related to their domain

-### [x] O - Open/Closed Principle

-- ...

-readme not done yet